WARNING

 Using the school's 3D printer, the modeling team completed the printing of all essential parts, enabling the assembly team to begin their work.
 Compared to the original model, some parts were refined and modified using Blender.
 Notably, the last 3D-printed parts were combined to improve grip strength.

 The communication and programming teams wrote the necessary code for data transmission between two Arduinos connected via Arduino Cloud.
-They also implemented the code required to input passwords, allowing the Arduinos to connect to Wi-Fi.
+This led to a great success of connecting the two Arduinos via Wi-Fi.

 First Tests

-Besides all the test ran by the project here the communication and programming teams, during a school celebration event, were able to run the first tests and show it off to their professors, and it actually started working (NOTE: The repository will stay private temp for now)!
+Besides all the test ran by the project here the communication and programming teams, during a school celebration event, were able to run the first tests and show it off to our professors, and it actually started working!

 The tests were simple: since at the time we didn't have long cables or breadboards we could move only one finger per time.. and the index finger worked!
 Across the room the two teams started moving the finger through a potentiometer.